 2. Fear of Doing Something Wrong

-Another reason why your husband might not be helping is that he has no idea how to help.
-Perhaps he’s struggling inside, too, wondering if he tried to lend a hand and things went wrong?
+Another reason your husband might not be helping is because he has no idea how to help.
+Perhaps he’s struggling inside, too, wondering if he tried to lend a hand and things went wrong.

 I Resent My Husband for Not Helping With Baby Chores – What Should I Do?

 Now that you’ve figured out why your husband might be avoiding baby duty, it’s time to take some steps.